jaranflaath/playbook-vcs/README.md

 Git is the preferred VCS.
 Unless there is a technical reason it is unsuited, every code project should be in a git repository.

 ##Branches
-A feature or fix branch name includes the identifier of the task it is related to (JIRA or otherwise), to facilitate hooks and to make work traceable in both directions.
-Start branch name with fix/ or feature/, followed by the task name separated by hyphens.
-E.g. `feature/NR-123-name-of-task`.
+A feature or fix branch name consists of the identifier of the task it is related to (JIRA or otherwise), to facilitate hooks and to make work traceable in both directions.
+Start branch name with fix/ or feature/, followed by the task id separated by hyphens.
+E.g. `feature/NR-123`.
+Release branches are named on the format of `release/1.5.1`.

 ##Commits
 A git commit message should have